 The Solis Dental team provides several types of bone grafting materials to ensure the best outcomes for your smile.

 Some dentists may use autografts.
-This bone graft dental procedure involves taking a bone graft from your own body, usually from your hip.
+The grafting procedure involves taking a bone graft from your own body, usually from your jaw, hip, or other source like a tooth.
 This type promotes excellent integration and healing since your body recognizes its own tissues.

 Additionally, synthetic grafts made from biocompatible materials like ceramics or polymers are available.
 These materials can stimulate new bone growth while providing a base for your body to rebuild.